-- A sense of local capabilities (number of volunteers, committee members, experience, commitment, understanding of details) to pull off the conference. - Suitability of the proposed facilities for hosting a conference. - Ability to host several hands-on workshops.

-- Size of conference that could be hosted? - o Up to 1000 and more in North America and Europe - o Potentially less (ca 500-700) in some Rest of World Locations - Availability of a variety and suitable quantity of accommodation (some inexpensive accommodation is also desirable). - All accommodation should have minimal security requirements.
+- A sense of local capabilities (number of volunteers, committee members, experience, commitment, understanding of details) to pull off the conference. - Suitability of the proposed facilities for hosting a conference. - Ability to host several hands-on workshops. - Size of conference that could be hosted? - o Up to 1000 and more in North America. - Availability of a variety and suitable quantity of accommodation (some inexpensive accommodation is also desirable). - All accommodation should have minimal security requirements.
 Eg. If delegates have to share a hostel room, there should be a storage locker. - Reasonable transportation to and around the conference venue. - Cost for attendees - o We hope to keep the cost per participant under \$650 USD for the conference (plus workshops). - We would welcome innovative approaches that can offer more affordable options to delegates.
 These might include differential pricing, alternative venues, reduced catering costs, changing dates or excluding the cost (or part of the cost) of social events. - o Note: please include all prices in USD in your proposal, and please specify a currency date in your proposal (e.g. USD 2015-07-01). - Provision of streaming (optional) - Video recording and archiving (expected) - Interesting meeting locale. - Involvement by the various sector types (local committees should include private and public sector interests). - Clarity on financial responsibility - o A sense of the reliability and plausibility of budget estimates provided - o Does the conference require seed funding and/or a guarantee from OSGeo? - o The level of surplus to be returned to OSGeo - o Does the conservative budget estimate result in a reasonable profit.